moveit/moveit_tutorials/README.md

 This repo is automatically built by the ROS build farm and its output is hosted here: http://docs.ros.org/kinetic/api/moveit_tutorials/html/

 The tutorials use the [reStructuredText](http://www.sphinx-doc.org/en/stable/rest.html) format commonly used in the Sphinx "Python Documentation Generator".
-This unfortuantly differs from the common Markdown format.
+This unfortunately differs from the common Markdown format.

 ## Travis Continuous Integration